OzturkArda/Coursera_CleaningData_ProjectAssignment/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Also to give a meaning for the work that accomplished a README file, a CodeBook and result of the script will also be added to the repository.
+Also to give a meaning for the work that is accomplished a README file, a CodeBook and result of the script are also added to the repository.

 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: